jpradier/interview-challenge/README.md

 | 30 mins  | Lab 3: [watsonx.ai Demo in Streamlit](./lab-3-watsonxai-demo-with-streamlit) |

 ### Challenge
-Write you own streamlit RAG application, so you can ask question about [applicant resumes](./ResumeDataset_Reference.csv).
+Write you own streamlit RAG application, so you can ask questions about [applicant resumes](./ResumeDataset_Reference.csv).
 Make a small presentation to highlight the benefits of using watsonx.ai